ergo70/IPTC-annotate/README.md

 # IPTC-annotate
 Automatic recursive annotation of JPEG images with IPTC data for five keywords and a caption/abstract, using llava 1.6 running on ollama.
+Requires Python >= 3.7.x.
 ## Install
 Install [ollama](https://ollama.com/).
 ```